Low Traffic Neighbourhood: Emergency vehicles

 A 2020 study of the impact of the Waltham Forest LTN in London found no evidence that fire brigade emergency response times were affected inside LTNs and some evidence that they improved slightly on boundary roads, despite a perception among fire crews that traffic calming was the cause of some delays.
 A 2021 study in Findings journal examined the impact of 72 LTNs in London on fire brigade emergency response times.
-It found no evidence that response times were affected for both LTNs that use physical barriers and those that use camera enforcement.
+It found no evidence that response times were affected, either for LTNs that use physical barriers, or for those that use camera enforcement.

 Equity

 LTN implementation since 2020 in London has been broadly equitable at the city and micro levels.
 The most deprived quarter are more likely to live in a newly opened LTN than people in the least deprived quarter.
 Ethnic minorities are more likely to live in a newly opened LTN than White people.
 London Boroughs have, on average, implemented LTNs in their most deprived districts.

 Critics of LTNs also include green campaigners such as John Stewart and Rosamund Kissi-Debrah.
 Stewart has argued that LTNs are "inherently unfair" because "in most cases they simply displace traffic and pollution to the adjacent main and boundary roads", while Kissi-Debrah also frames the problem in terms of social justice: she argues that affluent neighborhoods are more likely to benefit from traffic reduction and more-deprived areas more likely to suffer from the traffic displacement and added pollution.